Hobo-Hilly/SecurityPlus/Implementing-Security/Network-Security/Network-VPNs/README.md

 - You could expierence Firewall issues with it blocking this form of communication Encryption standard: AES Advanced Encryption Standard / Certificates (STRONG like Bull)

+FYI: SSL 3.0 and anything below that too is pretty much being just phased out and has been phased out in favor of things like TLS, Transport Layer Security, where you get that certificate based on mutual authentication.